pydanny/daniel.feldroy.com/posts/til-2023-11-fixing-yaml.md

 twitter_image: /logos/til-1.png
 ---

 I got tired of manually correcting and prettifying YAML only to run into periodic instances where my cleanup broke configurations.
-Alas, `yamllint` only tells you what's wrong.
+Alas, `yamllint` tells you what's wrong but doesn't fix problems.
 I would rather have an easy-to-use CLI tool that does all the work for me.

 Thanks to David Winterbottom for the suggestion.